appliedblockchain/ab-website/_projects/cygnetise.md

 subtitle: A smarter way to manage your Authorised Signatory Lists
 industry: Legal
 technology: Ethereum
+deliverables:
-description: Cygnetise is a decentralised digital platform built on the blockchain that solves the pain of managing your Authorised Signatory Lists, making it secure and efficient.
+summary: Cygnetise is a decentralised digital platform built on the blockchain that solves the pain of managing your Authorised Signatory Lists, making it secure and efficient.

+challenge:
+    <p class="body--bold">Organisations usually have an authorised signatory database, where only individuals on the list have the authority to sign off invoice payments, contracts and other legal documents on behalf of their department or organisation as a whole.</p>
+    <p>Currently, most authorised signatory databases are paper-based and are handled manually, where thousands of man hours are wasted every year in compiling, scanning, distributing and updating the lists.
+Cygnetise wanted to change that by automating the process for a more transparent and efficient way to handle the authorised signatory database suited for all organisations.</p>
+    <p>Besides the fact that paper-based lists are time and effort consuming, the lack of reconciliation and live updates opens up many possibilities of fraud, as signatories that are no longer authorised can provide signed documents that are harder to verify.</p>

 ---